AI isn't your bottleneck.Unstructured thinking is.We fix that first.

 Buyers should be able to see how the workflow works, who owns it, and what happens when it fails.

-Built for SMB operating rythm
+Built for SMB operating rhythm

 The solution has to match the speed, capacity, and decision pressure of a small team.